INV3NTisKING/Practical-Machine-Learning/Practical Machine Learning Project.md

 Read more: http://groupware.les.inf.puc-rio.br/har#ixzz4WZO1FiKL

-First, to run this analysis, we will use the following packages:
+First, to run this analysis, we will use the following packages: In here we will also create a validation split of 70/30.

 ```{r, echo=TRUE}